17 Dec 7 Exercises For Thoracic Outlet Syndrome

 - Perform for 2×15 repetitions

 There are two mobilizations here.
 One is for your first rib, the second is for the scalene muscles.
-These may help open up the space in between the Costoclavicular or Subcoracoid space.
+These may help open up space in between the Costoclavicular or Subcoracoid space.

 The brachial plexus (a network of nerves running from your spine down your arms) is running directly over the 1st rib, thus when elevated you can see how pressure is put on the nerves and vessels passing through this area.
 This is called TOS and symptoms often consist of limited neck & shoulder range of motion.
 This syndrome may also be associated with pain in this region that can travel all the way down the arm.
 When performing the mobilization, be careful, there are a lot of tissues around this area.

 - Sit on the back end of the towel and wrap the towel around the top of your shoulder girdle.
-Bring the other end of the towel down towards opposite hip.
+Bring the other end of the towel down towards the opposite hip.

 - For the second stretch here, stabilize your scapula by sitting on your hand or holding something like the bottom of the chair shown here.
 While maintaining a slight chin tuck side bend your head the other direction.